 Yahoo investors applaud change, fear limbo

-(Reuters) - Yahoo Inc's new interim chief executive is a signal to Wall Street that the company is returning to a media-centric strategy, even as the its weekend deal with activist hedge fund Third Point raises new questions about its future.
+(Reuters) - Yahoo Inc's choice of interim chief executive is a signal the company is returning to its roots selling brand advertising on its consumer websites, analysts say, even as a deal with an activist hedge fund raises new questions about its future.

-Yahoo's Ross Levinsohn got his chance on Monday to revive the struggling Web pioneer, as he stepped into a job that has been held by four others in the past five years.
+Yahoo's global media head Ross Levinsohn got his chance on Monday to revive the struggling Web pioneer, as he stepped into a job that has been held by four others in the past five years.

-Analysts expect the former News Corp executive to bring a track record of digital media experience and deal making to Yahoo's top job.
-He also has the backing of Dan Loeb, the head of hedge fund Third Point, which now occupies three seats on Yahoo's board and which orchestrated the ouster of Yahoo CEO Scott Thompson.
+Analysts say the former News Corp executive will bring a track record of digital media experience and deal making to Yahoo's top job.
+He also has the backing of Dan Loeb, the head of hedge fund Third Point, which now has three seats on Yahoo's board and which led the ouster of former CEO Scott Thompson.

-Yahoo's shares rose on Monday after Thompson stepped down - after just four months on the job - following a controversy over his academic record.
+Yahoo's shares rose on Monday after Thompson stepped down just four months into the job, following a controversy over his academic record.

-Thompson's departure caps another of many tumultuous episodes involving Yahoo management over several years and comes as the company struggles to regain relevancy and revive growth amid fierce competition from rivals Google Inc and Facebook.
+Thompson's departure caps yet another tumultuous episode involving Yahoo management in recent years and comes as the company struggles to regain relevancy and revive growth amid fierce competition from rivals Google Inc and Facebook.

 "As a practical matter, what this means for the company is that the past four months have been little more than a false start, and it must once again start at the beginning in terms of establishing a strategic direction," Macquarie analyst Ben Schachter said in a research note.

-Yahoo's board, which was sharply criticized for how it handled Thompson's hiring, was now giving three director seats to the activist hedge fund headed by Daniel Loeb, settling a looming proxy fight.
-Yahoo Chairman Roy Bostock was also stepping aside.
+Yahoo's board, which was sharply criticized for how it handled Thompson's hiring, has given three of 11 director seats to Loeb's activist hedge fund, settling a looming proxy fight, and putting Loeb in a strong position to influence strategy.

-Thompson left the company 10 days after Loeb's hedge fund, Third Point, accused him of padding his biography with a computer science degree.
+Thompson left the company 10 days after Third Point accused him of padding his biography with a computer science degree.
 Third Point is one of Yahoo's largest shareholders, with a 5.8 percent stake.